ZumTheZazaKing/zumthezazaking/README.md

 # Hi there ✋!

 ## About
-I'm a college student currently learning database management and web application.
-I like frontend more than backend.
-I'm still learning and I don't think highly of my skills so please don't bully me 😢
+I'm still learning so please don't find it surprising if my knowledge on certain things is lacking.
+I'm very versatile in what I can do and I can quickly adapt to new things.
+I'm kinda like a jack-of-all-trades, master of none but that's usually better than a master of one.

 ## Hobbies
 When I'm not busy I can be found:

 💻.
-Programming<br/>
+Developing Personal Projects<br/>
 📚.
-Reading<br/>
+Reading Interesting Stuff<br/>
 🎮.
-Gaming<br/>
+Gaming (usually on ROBLOX because it doesn't kill my laptop)<br/>
-🖋.
-Writing<br/>
+📽️.
+Video Editing
 📱.
-Playing with my phone<br/>
+Doomscrolling (help)<br/>
 👁.
-Staring into the infinite void<br/>
+Thinking about my past choices<br/>

 ## Current Skills